OpenLiberty/ci.maven/docs/dev.md

 4. Certain Dockerfile features are not supported by dev mode.
 In these cases, the files specified are not tracked.
 If you change these files, you must rebuild the image and restart the container manually. **Type 'r' and press Enter to rebuild the image and restart the container.**
    - variable substitution used in the COPY or ADD command e.g. `$PROJECT/config`
    - wildcards used in the COPY or ADD command e.g. `src/main/liberty/config/*`
-   - paths relative to WORKDIR e.g. `WORKDIR /other/project` with `ADD test.txt relativeDir/`
+   - paths relative to WORKDIR e.g. `WORKDIR /other/project` followed by `COPY test.txt relativeDir/`
    - multi-stage builds e.g. `COPY --from=<name>`

 ###### Console Actions